Wildlife & Livestock6 min read

 Zapata County

-If you own land or move livestock through any of these counties, contact TAHC for current requirements before transporting animals.
+If you own land or move livestock in any quarantine-zone county, call TAHC at 1-800-550-8242 before transporting animals.
+Violations of the quarantine order can result in fines.

 Which animals are at risk